Inferring ECG from PPG for Continuous Cardiac Monitoring Using Lightweight Neural Network: Related Work

 \section{Related Work}

-The research on PPG based ECG inference is still in its infancy, and a few prior studies have been dedicated to this problem.
-The pilot study in \cite{DCT} proves the feasibility of generating ECG waveforms from PPG sensor via computational approach, going beyond the previous capability of mainly estimating the parameters of ECG from PPG \cite{PPG2ECGPara}.
-This pioneering work translates PPG to ECG in the Discrete Cosine Transform (DCT) domain using linear regression.
-A recent work of Tian \emph{et al.} casts PPG-to-ECG mapping as a cross-domain sparse coding problem \cite{SC_PPG2ECG}.
-The algorithm simultaneously learns the dictionaries of PPG and ECG as well as a linear transform for domain translation.
-The encouraging performance highlights the potential of data-driven approaches in tackling this inverse problem.
-The dictionary learning algorithm in \cite{SC_PPG2ECG} handles input signals globally, so the learned atoms represent the holistic morphologies of PPG and ECG.
-Since each heartbeat is composed of a sequence of short-term actions, data-driven approaches are expected to be sensitive to the fine-granular characteristics of waveforms.
-This motivates us to leverage deep convolutional architecture to model the multi-scale correlation between ECG and PPG and discover the cues for diagnosing CVDs.
+The research on PPG-based ECG inference is still in its infancy.
+A few prior studies have been dedicated to this problem \cite{DCT,DCT-IoT,SC-PPG2ECG,SCLC-PPG2ECG,TANN,WGAN-P2E,W-Net,Bi-LSTM,Performer}.
+Going beyond the previous capability of mainly estimating the parameters of ECG from PPG \cite{PPG2ECGPara}, Zhu \emph{et al.}'s work first presents an interpretable framework based on signals and systems theories and demonstrates the feasibility of generating ECG waveforms from PPG sensor via computational approach \cite{DCT}.
+This work translates PPG to ECG in the Discrete Cosine Transform (DCT) domain using linear regression.
+Tian \emph{et al.} cast PPG-to-ECG mapping as a cross-domain sparse coding problem \cite{SC-PPG2ECG}.
+The algorithm learns PPG and ECG dictionaries and a linear transform for domain translation simultaneously.
+Reference \cite{SCLC-PPG2ECG} presents a more discriminative variant of the sparse-coding-based algorithm, where dictionary learning is regularized by CVD labels to enhance the sensitivity of the sparse codes to pathological ECG patterns.
+A heartbeat comprises a sequence of short-term actions that determine the local morphologies of PPG and ECG.
+Hence, hand-crafted models have limited flexibility in capturing the multi-scale correlation between PPG and ECG due to using linear mapping or global bases in waveform analysis and synthesis.